 - Wearing loose fitting, light-colored and lightweight clothing

 Encompass can help

-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.
 Contact us today.